Creating FTP Accounts

 Step 1: Obtain FTP client software.

 Uploading to the server through FTP requires special software.
 Most computer systems do not come with FTP clients, so you will have to download one from the Internet.
-We suggest:

 Step 2: Connect to the server.

 - Address - This is the address of the server.
 Use

 explicit FTP over TLS( Preferred as this encrypts your data)

 Some clients may ask for the host type (select "auto"), ASCII/Binary/Auto (select "auto), and the initial remote folder (you may leave this blank or change it to